BScong/streaming-infrastructure/README.md

 ### Getting Started
 Install [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) (automatically installed with Docker in latest versions).
 Run `docker-compose up` to run the images (or `docker-compose up -d` in detached mode).
 Run `docker-compose build` to re-build the images.
+When everything is running, the dashboard is available at localhost:8050.

 If running in detached mode, you can use `docker-compose ps` to see the processes currently running and `docker-compose stop` to stop them.
 To remove the images, run `docker-compose rm`.